typhonjs-fvtt-scratch/demo-rollup-module/README.md

 <li>Run `npm install`</li>
 <li>Use an IDE to run the NPM scripts</li>
 </ul>
 By default the module is bundled into the local `./deploy` or `./dist` directories.
-You can change the install path by modifying the *.env files in the `./env` directory.
+You can change the deploy path by modifying the *.env files in the `./env` directory.
 While the *.env files are checked into this repo normally you would not do this to avoid committing local paths and any other private data your module might need.
+So remove the line indicated in `.gitignore` for your own module.
 If you are on Windows and the FoundryVTT-Data directory is located in `C:\games\FoundryVTT-Data` then change DEPLOY_PATH to `DEPLOY_PATH=C:\games\FoundryVTT-Data\Data\modules\demo-rollup-module`.
+Run the relevant NPM script to deploy the module for local testing.
+Make sure to restart Foundry the first time deploying locally.
 Of course when you start on your own module replace `demo-rollup-module` with the name of the module you are developing.
 <p></p>
-This description doesn't cover all the details, so you are left up to explore the repo.
+The description above doesn't cover all the details, so you are left up to your own to explore the repo.
 The comments in the code and configuration files should provide insight.
-Best of luck and I hope you enjoy developing for Foundry with Rollup.
+This is the essential build & development process for all my "TyphonJS FVTT" modules forthcoming.
+Best of luck and I hope you enjoy developing for Foundry with Rollup too.
 I will provide more details in time, but feel free to reach out on Discord (MLeahy#4299) or post an issue in this repo.
-Drop by <a target=”_blank” href="https://discord.gg/47ndUBqxC4">The League of Extraordinary Foundry developers</a> Discord or the main Foundry VTT Discord server too!
+Drop by <a target=”_blank” href="https://discord.gg/47ndUBqxC4">The League of Extraordinary Foundry developers</a> or the main Foundry VTT Discord servers too!
 </td>
 </tr>
 </table>